code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 # Autoconfigure the Spring Kafka Message Consumer

 Similar to the `Sender`, the setup and creation of the `ConnectionFactory` and `JmsListenerContainerFactory` bean is automatically done by Spring Boot.
 The `@JmsListener` annotation creates a message listener container for the annotated `receive()` method.
-The destination name is specified using the `${destination.boot}` placeholder for which the value will be automatically fetched from the <var>application.yml</var> properties file.
+The destination name is specified using the <var>'${destination.boot}'</var> placeholder for which the value will be automatically fetched from the <var>application.yml</var> properties file.

 ``` java
 package com.codenotfound.jms.consumer;